borispovod/crypti-docs/install.md

 You will see list of working nodejs process with logs and process ids, indexes.

-Open the created log file:

-    cat logs.log

 Verify that Crypti has started without any errors and synchronized with db.

-After it starts,open: [http://serverip:6040/](http://serverip:6040/) <--- Replace "serverip" with Your **Public IP**
+After it starts,open: [http://serverip:8040/](http://serverip:8040/) <--- Replace "serverip" with Your **Public IP**

 Crypti web wallet will be loaded.

 ## 6. Enable forging

-**Note:** You need to have at least 1000 XCR in the account that you would like to forge with.

-**Note2:** The account can be set only to a single node at a time, and any particular node can forge for a single account only.
+**Note:** You may enable forging through the wallet or choose to have it automatically enable foring everytime the wallet is started.
+To have this process automated, follow the steps below.

 Stop the running Crypti node